 2.2 HYDROLOGICAL DATA SAMPLING

 The hydrological data downstream of the Buyo dam was provided by the Ivorian Electricity Company (CIE) of Buyo.
 The data considered were discharge water flow (DED) and turbined water flow (DET) between June 2018 and May 2019.
-In the present study, the division of hydrological seasons was done taking into account the closing and opening of the gates of the Buyo dam.
+In the present study, the classification of hydrological seasons was based on the opening and closing of the Buyo dam gates..
 During the sampling periods, gate closures were observed from June to August 2018 and in April 2019.
-In the other months, September 2018 to Mars 2019 and May 2019, Buyo dam sluice gate openings were recorded.
+In the other months namely September 2018 to March 2019 and May 2019 the sluice gates of the Buyo dam were open.

 2.3 BENTHIC MACROINVERTEBRATES SAMPLING

-Benthic macroinvertebrates were sampled using a Van Veen grab monthly from June 2018 to May 2019.
-Ten (10) grabs were applied at each station.
-Benthic organisms were identified at the lowest possible taxonomic level using the keys of Dejoux et al. (1981) and Tachet et al. (2003).
+Benthic macroinvertebrates were sampled monthly from June 2018 to May 2019 using a Van Veen grab.
+Ten (10) grabs were collected at each station.
+Benthic organisms were identified at the lowest possible taxonomic level using the standards identification keys of Dejoux et al. (1981) and Tachet et al. (2003).

 2.4 DATA ANALYSIS AND PROCESSING